madhu76/MalariaNet-APP/README.md

-About project
 The project was unded by JNTUH under TEQIP-III Scheme.
-Research Assistant Students: Lalith Bharadwaj Baru, Rohit Boddeda, Akshay Shilhora
+Lalith Bharadwaj Baru, Rohit Boddeda and Akshay Shilhora were worked as reseach assistant in the project.

 # Website [Live](https://malaria-app.netlify.app/)
 ## This Website is for this  [Paper]()